 Gulf Language School provides its students with the comfort of a modern, well-lit, air conditioned learning environment.
-It occupies 30,000 square feet on the third floor of the Student Services Center.
+It occupies 60,000 square feet on the seventh floor of North American University.
 The ESL Computer Lab has 20 computers specifically for the GLS students.
-GLS students also have access to two additional computer labs in the main building.
+GLS students also have access to two additional computer labs on the eighth floor.
 The school uses up-to-date technology in the classrooms as teaching aids to enhance the classroom and laboratory-learning environment, including audio-visual equipment and internet access.
 The school facilities can accommodate students with certain physical disabilities.
 Individuals who require special assistance should contact the GLS Program Director to determine whether any impediments to the student experience exist.